What happens if the Social Security Appeals Council orders a second disability hearing?

 When Your Appeal Goes Back to the Hearings Level

-Sometimes when the Social Security Appeals Council reviews your appeal of a hearing denial, they will decide that some aspect of your case was not fully investigated and will return your claim to the administrative law judge who handled it previously, with instructions about what aspect of your claim needs additional investigation.
+Sometimes when the Social Security Appeals Council reviews your appeal of a hearing denial, they will decide that some aspect of your case was not fully investigated and will return your claim to the administrative law judge who handled it previously with instructions about what aspect of your claim needs additional investigation.
 This is called remanding your case.
-Remand sometimes results in a second hearing.
+Remand often results in a second hearing.

 Reasons Why The Appeals Council Might Return Your Claim to the Judge